Get

 2. Allergies

 Allergies are a common cause of red eye in dogs.
-Pollen, dust, weeds, mold, mites, and even food are common allergens that can cause red, itchy, and watery eyes.
-Sometimes, allergies are presented with other signs, such as runny nose, sneezing, and itchy skin.
+Pollen from grass, trees, and weeds, as well as house dust mites, mold, and even food, are common allergens that can cause red, itchy, and watery eyes.
+Sometimes, allergies are presented with other signs, such as itchy skin, sneezing, and runny nose.
 As part of the treatment, it is important to determine what the dog is allergic to.
 This can be done with a series of tests or with elimination diets.
 Your veterinarian will help you discover the cause of the problem.
-The treatment might include antihistaminic or anti-inflammatory drugs.
+The treatment might include antihistamines or anti-inflammatory eye drops, as well as oral or injectable medication.

 3. Conjunctivitis or Pink Eye in Dogs

 Conjunctivitis is an inflammation of the conjunctiva, the clear layer of soft tissue covering the eye.
-This can be either infectious, caused by viruses or bacteria, or non-infectious, caused by allergens or irritant substances.
+This can be either infectious, caused by viruses, bacteria, or parasites, or noninfectious, caused by immune-mediated inflammation, allergens, or irritant substances.
 Most cases of conjunctivitis are accompanied by puffy eyes or swollen eyelids, and they also present with some kind of abnormal eye discharge.
 The treatment will depend on the underlying factor causing it, so visit your vet to get an appropriate diagnosis of the cause.

 vet checking dog's eyes

 Like humans, dogs can suffer from dry eyes due to a lack of enough tear production.
 The veterinarian will perform a Schirmer tear test to evaluate the secretion level of the tear glands.
-It consists of placing a special paper strip on your dog’s eye and measuring the number of tears produced in one minute.
-If the tear production is insufficient and the diagnosis is dry eye, you will need to apply lubricating eye drops on your dog’s eyes a couple of times a day.
-Some cases will be resolved after a few days, but other cases are chronic.
-That means the dog will require eyedrops a couple of times a day for the rest of its life.
+It consists of placing a special paper strip on your dog’s eye and measuring the amount of the watery portion of the tears produced in 1 minute.
+If the tear production is insufficient and the diagnosis is dry eye, your vet will investigate the cause of it.
+You will need to apply lubricating eye drops on your dog’s eyes several times a day and other treatments, depending on the cause and the damage to your dog’s eyes.

 5. Dog Entropion

-Another common cause of red-eye in the dog is entropion.
-This abnormality causes the eyelid to roll inward, so the eyelashes are rubbing against the eye, causing irritation, discomfort, and, in the worst case, ulceration of the cornea.
-The medical treatment for this condition is surgery.
+Another common cause of red-eye in the dog is eyelid entropion.
+This abnormality causes the eyelid to roll inward, so the eyelashes and facial hairs are rubbing against the eye, causing irritation, discomfort, and, in the worst case, ulceration of the cornea.
+The most effective treatment for this condition is surgery.

 6. Distichiasis

-In the case of Distichiasis, there is an extra set of eyelashes growing towards the inside of the eye.
+In the case of distichiasis, there is an extra set of eyelashes growing from the glands in the eyelid margin that may be directed toward the inside of the eye.
 Like entropion, it causes irritation and can also lead to a corneal ulcer.
-The treatment is to remove or destroy the follicles of the abnormally growing eyelashes with electrolysis, cryotherapy, or surgery.
+The treatment is to remove or destroy the follicles of the abnormally growing eyelashes with surgery, electrolysis, or cryotherapy.

 7. Corneal Ulcer